An American Injustice: The Story of Darryl Hunt

 Phoebe Zerwick: By 2016, he and his wife were divorced.
-He had moved to Atlanta.
-He was telling people that he had terminal cancer and he came back to Winston-Salem.
+He had moved to Atlanta, and he was telling people that he had terminal cancer.
+He came back to Winston-Salem.
 I remember seeing him at the very beginning of 2016.
 He came to speak with my students at Wake Forest.
 I knew that he was telling people he was sick.
 He looked thin, but he looked healthy.
-I commented on how glad I was that he was back in town and he said, "Well, it's good to be back among people you know who love you.
+I commented on how glad I was that he was back in town, and he said, "Well, it's good to be back among people you know who love you.
 If I'm going to die, I'd rather be here."

 Melissa Harris-Perry: Darryl Hunt died a free man, but he faced physical and mental challenges re-entering society after nearly 20 years of incarceration.
 Here's an excerpt from Hunt's diary read by Professor Phoebe Zerwick.
 He wrote this around 1994 after he was denied a new trial even after testing showed that his DNA did not match the sample found on the victim's body.

 Phoebe Zerwick: "I found that no matter how much you try to explain how it feels inside this jungle, the less people understand.
 At first look, we look fine, but inside this crap eats you.
 You try to give people some understanding, but there is no words that can express how you feel."

 Melissa Harris-Perry: Even after Hunt was exonerated, Zerwick described the continued trauma that Hunt faced.